OAuth 2.0 Authentication Backend

 Tokens must be digitally signed otherwise they are not accepted.
 RabbitMQ must have the signing key to validate the signature.
 You can either configure the signing keys the OAuth 2.0 provider will use, or configure RabbitMQ with one of the following two endpoints:

-- OpenID Provider Configuration endpoint - this is the endpoint that returns the provider's configuration including all its endpoints, such as the JWKS endpoint.
+- OpenID Provider Configuration endpoint: this endpoint returns the provider's configuration including all of its endpoints, most importantly the JWKS endpoint

 When you configure RabbitMQ with one of two previous endpoints, RabbitMQ must make a HTTP request (or two, if we specify the latter endpoint) to download the signing keys.
 This is an operation that occurs once for any signing key not downloaded yet.
 When the OAuth 2.0 provider rotates the signing keys, newer tokens refer to a new signing key which RabbitMQ does not have yet which triggers another download of the newer signing keys.